neoforged/.github/primers/1.21.5/index.md

 - `net.minecraft.tags.CatVariantTags` class is removed
 - `net.minecraft.world.entity.animal`
     - `AbstractCow` - An abstract animal that represents a cow.
+    - `Chicken#setVariant`, `getVariant` - Handles the variant information of the chicken.
+    - `ChickenVariant` - A class which defines the common-sideable rendering information and biome spawns of a given chicken.
+    - `ChickenVariants` - Holds the keys for all vanilla chicken variants.
     - `Cow` now extends `AbstractCow`.
     - `CowVariant` - A class which defines the common-sideable rendering information and biome spawns of a given cow.
     - `CowVariants` - Holds the keys for all vanilla cow variants.